 "Just came back from a weeks holiday at welcome family after reading the reviews i was dreading it but when me my partner and our dog Ozzy got there we was surprised our lodge was immaculate the park staff was friendly we all had a great holiday the sun was shining to be honest we was sad to leave cant wait to go again i would recommend to family and friends thank you Welcome Family Holiday Park for making it an enjoyable experience."

 - Travel date: 27th April 2015

 third time unlucky and unwelcome

 - Travel date: 5th November 2013

 Hit and Miss!

 "Plus Points: Staff in reception are A1 - pleasant, helpful, friendly and always greeted us with a smile.
 Although check in wasn't until 4pm was able to go in at 3.15pm.
 Park is lovely and clean and the gardening team do a fantastic job.
 Entertainment consistently good, great clubs/activities on offer for the kids.
 Pool clean.
 Local shops are reasonably priced and staff were always helpful and pleasant.
 Lovely touch of a tray with everything you need for a welcome cuppa on arrival.
 Fantastic location.
 Minus Points: The main shows tend to start quite late.
 Food on offer in clubhouse is not good!
 Stayed in a Sunrise caravan, known as a 'budget van' but still costs Â£640, I wasn't expecting the Ritz but did expect a bit better than what we got!
 Several of the surfaces looked like they hadn't been cleaned & appeared sticky!!!, inches of dust in places - in fact the top of the fridge was caked in it! the cooker has definitely seen better days - with the covering around the controls was peeling off, the fridge was also pretty old - lots of rusting along the bottom edge.
 There were various stains/marks/dents on most of the walls and doors, the sofas & chairs are also very worn.
 The shower had just a curtain across it, which was very grubby.
 I could go on! we didn't bother complaining, because we had brought cleaning wipes with us!!! and we really just use the van as a base as we spend most of our time exploring the beautiful Devon countryside.
 Would I stay at Welcome again?
 Yes, but would probably upgrade next time & hope for the best! "

-- Travel date: Sun 25th of August 2013
+- Travel date: 25th August 2013

 "We stayed in April for the 5th time and cannot wait to come again in October.
 Excellent value for money, excellent accomodation, excellent entertainment We strongly recommend the lodges though all accomodation is good value for money and very clean."

-- Travel date: Sat 30th of June 2012
+- Travel date: 30th June 2012

 fab and clean goooooooooooooooooooooooo